wp-plugins/custom-content-shortcode/readme.txt

 == Installation ==

-1. Upload `custom-content-shortcode.zip` through Plugins->Add New, or extract and upload the folder to the `/wp-content/plugins/` directory
+1. Upload `custom-content-shortcode.zip` through *Plugins->Add New*, or extract and upload the folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin from the *Plugins* menu
 1. Place the shortcode in a post, page, etc.